Skip to main content

 • monetization

-Reviews indicate a growing frustration with the monetization strategies in modern AAA games, particularly highlighting the prevalence of costly microtransactions that some feel should be termed macrotransactions.
-There is skepticism about future titles, such as Elder Scrolls VI, with concerns that even a strong launch could be undermined by aggressive monetization tactics like paid mods.
+Reviews indicate a growing frustration with the monetization strategies in modern AAA games, particularly highlighting the prevalence of costly microtransactions that some users feel are akin to macrotransactions.
+There is skepticism about future titles, such as Elder Scrolls VI, with concerns that even a well-received launch could be undermined by aggressive monetization tactics like paid mods.

 • “In the modern AAA gaming scene, we see games plagued with microtransactions so expensive they should now be classified as macrotransactions.”